dan032/ShopifyBackendChallenge/README.md

 # Testing

-To run tests you will need to have dotnet core installed.
+To run tests you will need to be on a Windows machine and have dotnet core and sql server installed.
 From the ShopifyBackendChallenge directory run "dotnet test ShopifyBackendChallenge.Tests".

 # API Details